paultyng/FluentJson.NET/readme.markdown

     {"name":"value","childObject":{"childProperty":"value2"},"knockoutProperty":ko.observable(123)}

 The Knockout methods are added via extension methods and other things can easily extend as well.
 Please feel free to comment / criticize.

+You can get the package with nuget:

+> PM> Install-Package fluentjson.net